 TEWL (Transepidermal Water Loss) in Cats

-TEWL (Transepidermal Water Loss) in Cats describes how much water escapes through the outer skin barrier, and when it rises, many cats respond by licking—sometimes long before obvious dandruff appears.
-In plain terms, the skin is “leakier,” and the cat tries to self-soothe with grooming.
-That can turn into overgrooming, a dull coat, broken hairs, and recurring irritation that seems to move around the body.
+TEWL — transepidermal water loss — measures how much water escapes through a cat's outer skin barrier, and when it rises, many cats respond by licking, often long before any dandruff appears.
+In plain terms, the skin is 'leakier,' and the cat tries to self-soothe with grooming.
+Over time that can turn into overgrooming, a dull coat, broken hairs, and irritation that seems to move around the body.

-• TEWL (Transepidermal Water Loss) in Cats is a measurement of water escaping through the skin barrier; higher values suggest a leakier barrier and often line up with licking-driven coat damage.
+• TEWL measures water escaping through the skin barrier; higher values mean a leakier barrier and often line up with licking-driven coat damage.

-• Cats may show barrier trouble as overgrooming and dull coat rather than obvious flaking, because saliva, frequent grooming, and dense fur can hide early dryness.
+• Cats may show barrier trouble as overgrooming and a dull coat rather than obvious flaking, because saliva and dense fur hide early dryness.

-• Allergic skin disease can be associated with higher TEWL and lower hydration in cats, so “just a behavior problem” is not a safe assumption.
+• Allergic skin disease can raise TEWL and lower hydration, so 'just a behavior problem' is not a safe assumption.

-• Where and how the coat is clipped or handled can change TEWL readings, which matters when comparing results across visits or clinics.
+• Where and how the coat is clipped or handled changes readings, which matters when comparing visits.

-• Helpful routines focus on reducing irritants, avoiding over-bathing, and supporting a stable barrier environment—especially during allergy seasons or household changes.
+• Helpful routines reduce irritants, avoid over-bathing, and support a stable barrier — especially during allergy seasons.

-• Owners get better answers by tracking licking location, hair breakage, skin feel, and flare triggers over weeks, not just “good days vs bad days.”
+• Track licking location, hair breakage, skin feel, and flare triggers over weeks, then bring a cat-first differential to the vet.

 What TEWL Measures in a Cat’s Skin